SuperTapood/Cudheart/roadmap.md

 - [ ] convert cuda and cpp pointers to shared memory
 - [ ] add axis to everything
 - [ ] properly name variables
+- [ ] add functions that return boolean arrays in equal in logic (seperate by equal and equal all)
+- [ ] check if a string can be used without string type
 - [ ] find a way to package this as a lib file
 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?